 A very active red-bodied (♂), southern Sympetrum with, apparently, an unusual life cycle: rapid egg and larva development producing two generations a year.

 This is a very widely spread dragonfly, as you can see from the collection of observation flags above.
-Its status in the UK seems open to debate.
-Long regarded as a frequent migrant, it now appears to be have extended its territory and become established; at least, so says Smallshire and Swash.
-However, Brooks/Lewington seems less sure.
-For the moment, I’m showing it as resident.
+Long regarded as a frequent migrant to the UK, it now appears to be have extended its territory and become established here, though I haven’t encountered it locally.
+I really should try and get another flag on its resumé.

 - yellow pterostigma outlined in black along leading and trailing edges